-This drug works with your immune system and can cause inflammation in any of your organs and tissues and can change how they work.
-This may put you at risk for developing serious medical problems which can very rarely be fatal.
+- This drug works with your immune system and can cause inflammation in any of your organs and tissues and can change how they work.
+This may put you at risk for developing serious medical problems which can be life-threatening.

-Severe allergic skin reaction which can very rarely be fatal.
+- Severe allergic skin reaction which can be life-threatening.
 You may develop blisters on your skin that are filled with fluid or a severe red rash all over your body that may be painful.

-Changes in your liver function which can very rarely cause liver failure and be fatal.
-Your liver function will be checked as needed.
+- Severe changes in your liver function which can cause liver failure and be life-threatening

-This drug may affect some of your hormone glands (especially the thyroid, adrenals, pituitary and pancreas).
-Your hormone levels will be checked as needed.
+- This drug may affect some of your hormone glands (especially the thyroid, adrenals, pituitary and pancreas), which can be life-threatening

-Inflammation of your nerves.
+- Effects on the nerves.
 You may feel numbness, tingling, or pain in your hands and feet.
 It may be hard for you to button your clothes, open jars, or walk as usual.
 The effect on the nerves may get worse with more doses of the drug.
 These effects get better in some people after the drug is stopped but it does not get better in all people.
-Very rarely, this can affect the nerves and muscles in your upper and lower body and cause paralysis. • Inflammation of your eye and/or other changes in eyesight.
-Important Information
+Very rarely, this can affect the nerves and muscles in your upper and lower body and cause paralysis.